simplicitesoftware/docs/content/CTG_50_docs/CTG_20_core/CTG_9_objects/LSN_50_select-objects/select-objects.md

 ### What is a Select object ?

 A **Select Object** is an object whose table content is based on the result of an SQL query.
+It is considered as a [business object](/lesson/docs/core/objects/business-objects) by the platform and therefore benefits from the same functionalities (search, list, form, cross tables, publication, etc.).

 ### How to create a Select object ?